History of the Netherlands: Belgium breaks away

 William was determined to create a united people, even though the north and south had drifted far apart in the past three centuries.
 Protestants were the largest denomination in the North (population 2 million), but formed a quarter of the population in the overwhelmingly Catholic South (population 3.5 million).
 Nevertheless, Protestants dominated William's government and army.
 The Catholics did not consider themselves an integral part of the United Netherlands, preferring instead to identify with mediaeval Dutch culture.
 Other factors that contributed to this feeling were economic (the South was industrialising, the North had always been a merchants' nation) and linguistic (French was spoken in Wallonia and a large part of the bourgeoisie in Flemish cities).

 After having been dominant for centuries, the French-speaking elite in the Southern Netherlands now felt like second-class citizens.

 In the Catholic South, William's policies were unpopular.
 The French-speaking Walloons strenuously rejected his attempt to make Dutch the universal language of government, while the population of Flanders was divided.
 Flemings in the south spoke a Dutch dialect ("Flemish") and welcomed the encouragement of Dutch with a revival of literature and popular culture.
 Other Flemings, notably the educated bourgeoisie, preferred to speak French.
-Although Catholics possessed legal equality, they resented their subordination to a government that was fundamentally Protestant in spirit and membership after having been the state church for centuries in the south.
+Although Catholics possessed legal equality, they resented their subordination to a government that was fundamentally Protestant in spirit and membership after having been the state church for centuries in the north.
 Few Catholics held high office in state or army.
 Furthermore, political liberals in the south complained about the king's authoritarian methods.
 All southerners complained of underrepresentation in the national legislature.
 Although the south was industrializing and was more prosperous than the north the accumulated grievances allowed the multiple opposition forces to coalesce.

 The outbreak of revolution in France in 1830 was a signal for action, at first on behalf of autonomy for Belgium, as the southern provinces were now called, and later on behalf of total independence.
 William dithered and his half-hearted efforts to reconquer Belgium were thwarted both by the efforts of the Belgians themselves and by the diplomatic opposition of the great powers.

 At the London Conference of 1830, the chief powers of Europe ordered (in November 1830) an armistice between the Dutch and the Belgians.
 The first draft for a treaty of separation of Belgium and the Netherlands was rejected by the Belgians.
 A second draft (June 1831) was rejected by William I, who resumed hostilities.
 Franco-British intervention forced William to withdraw Dutch forces from Belgium late in 1831, and in 1833 an armistice of indefinite duration was concluded.
 Belgium was effectively independent but William's attempts to recover Luxembourg and Limburg led to renewed tension.
 The London Conference of 1838–1839 prepared the final Dutch-Belgian separation treaty of 1839.
 It divided Luxembourg and Limburg between the Dutch and Belgian crowns.
 The Kingdom of the Netherlands thereafter was made up of the 11 northern provinces.